 Ice / extreme Polar temperatures

-This course aims at preparing participants of field trips to face extreme polar temparatures and to general health issues in remote regions.
-A more deatailed programme will be communicated ahead of the course.
+This course aims at preparing participants of field trips to face extreme polar temperatures and to general health issues in remote regions.
+A more detailed programme will be communicated ahead of the course.

 Appropriate clothing and equipment are a prerequisite for participating.
 A list of required equipment will be submitted to participants.